garfieldnate/Weka_AnalogicalModeling/README.md

 This project is managed with [Gradle](https://gradle.org/), and the project includes the gradle wrapper.
 The following build commands are available:

-    # compile Java source into a jar
+    # build and test the project
     ./gradlew build
-    # run unit tests
+    # just run unit tests
     ./gradlew test
     # generate HTML documentation
     ./gradlew javadoc
     # build the project archive for release as a Weka plugin
     ./gradlew weka_package

-The JavaDoc is uploaded automatically to

 ### Releasing